List of Hammond organs

 The Hammond organ is an electric organ, invented by Laurens Hammond and John M. Hanert and first manufactured in 1935.
 Various models were produced, which originally used tonewheels to generate sound via additive synthesis, where component waveform ratios are mixed by sliding switches called drawbars and imitate the pipe organ's registers.
 Around 2 million Hammond organs have been manufactured, and it has been described as one of the most successful organs ever.
-The organ is commonly used with, and associated with, the Leslie Speaker.
+The organ is commonly used with, and associated with, the Leslie speaker.

 Tonewheel organs

 Tonewheel organs generate sound by shaped mechanical wheels, that rotate in front of electromagnetic pickups.
 Each tonewheel assembly creates tones with low harmonic content, close to a sine wave.
 Inside the coil is a permanent magnet.
 As the profile of the tonewheel pass by, the strength of the magnetism changes—when the highest part is closest to the tip of the magnet, the magnetism is strongest.
-As the magnetism varies, that induces an alternating current (AC) in the coil, which becomes one of the frequencies used in harmonic synthesis.
+As the magnetism varies, an alternating current (AC) is induced in the coil, producing one of the frequencies used in harmonic synthesis.